logo

 The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.

-It is very important to note that the Lincoln OptiBlend Fixed Indexed Annuity offers the S&P 500 index with caps, participation rates, spreads, and performance triggers in place, meaning that your interest-earning capacity is capped.
+It is very important to note that the Lincoln OptiBlend Fixed Indexed Annuity offers the S&P 500 index with caps, participation rates, and performance triggers in place, meaning that your interest-earning capacity is capped.
 These rates change frequently; I will discuss the rates in detail shortly.

 Rates and Costs